joseph-reynolds/snapaway/README.md

 Project difficulty:
 This is an intermediate level project.
 There are many fine tutorials on the following topics and I'll assume you can get up to speed as needed:
- - Set up a Raspberry Pi hardware
+ - Set up a Raspberry Pi hardware (see: learn.adafruit.com/raspberry-pi-zero-creation)
- - Linux (Debian / Raspbian) operating system
- - Python programming
+ - Python programming (see: python.org)
  - more...
  To re-create the project, you'll have to build devices, load software, configure networks, operating systems setting, and software.